 Where a case of anthrax is confirmed after veterinary examination of affected animals and laboratory testing of samples:

 - the affected property is quarantined

 - dead animals are safely disposed of (usually by burning)

-Most incidents of anthrax involve single isolated cases, and 'quarantine, vaccination, disposal and decontamination measures prevent further cases.
+Most incidents of anthrax involve single isolated cases, and quarantine, vaccination, disposal and decontamination measures prevent further cases.
 Occasionally, larger-scale outbreaks occur in Victoria, such as those in 1997 and 2007.
-Vaccination across a wider area is usually required to control larger outbreaks.
+Vaccination across a wider area may be required to control larger outbreaks.